jk1z/gitlab-release-note-generator/README.md

 ### Gitlab CI method
 1. Need to pass in `gitlab personal access token` as a CI variable
+2. Need to pass in `SLACK_WEBHOOK_URL` as a CI variable (optional)
-2. c/p the `.sample.gitlab-ci.yml` to your gitlab ci.
+3. c/p the `.sample.gitlab-ci.yml` to your gitlab ci.

    What's included in the sample gitlab CI script

    - `generate-release-note` job.
 Generates a release note on the tag after detecting tag push with this regex `/^[0-9]+.[0-9]+.[0-9]+(-[0-9]+)?$/`
    - `tag-after-deployment` job (optional).
 Tag the commit that contains a version bump with this regex `/^[0-9]+.[0-9]+.[0-9]+(-[0-9]+)?$/`. **Require ssh key to work.**
-3. Customise the gitlab ci script to your need
+4. Customise the gitlab ci script to your need

 Reference gitlab repo: [generator test](https://gitlab.com/jackzhang/generator-test)